andersbogsnes/pydata-london-2025-hands-on-apache-iceberg/README.md

 While gov.uk has data back from 1995, by default, the CLI will download data starting in 2015, mainly to not have to wait around 10 minutes when processing the data.
 If you want to explore further back, set the `--start-year` option to the year you're interested in.

+Each year is around 150-200MB, so this will take a while.

 ## Included Data